TanyaSelvog/newSite/_posts/2024-03-24-post-newDay.md

 ---

-I went and saw the cherry blossoms on UW campus and it was such a fun experience.
+I saw the beautiful cherry blossoms on UW campus on Friday.
+The weather was nice, the crowds were minimal, and there were lots of doggos present. 😆
 ![Cherry blossoms on campus](/assets/images/cherryBlossoms.jpeg)